Configuration Reference¶

 gs://bucket1/: msc://profile-for-gcs-bucket1/

 Each key-value pair maps a source path to a destination MSC URL.
-The client will automatically convert paths that match the source prefix to use the corresponding MSC URI when accessing files.
+MSC will automatically convert paths that match the source prefix to use the corresponding MSC URI when accessing files.
+The storage provider of the specified destination profile doesn’t need to match the type of the source protocol, which allows users to point existing URLs to different storage providers.

 Note